OriBenjamin/MusicTransformer-Pytorch/README.md

 The project supports Pytorch >= 1.2.0 with Python >= 3.6.
 In order to install the environment and necessery datasets:

 1. Download the Maestro dataset from [here](https://magenta.tensorflow.org/datasets/maestro)

-2. Unzip the folder "midis.zip" and put the files in dataset_with_hands/midis

-3. Run git submodule update --init --recursive to get the MIDI pre-processor provided by jason9693 et al. (https://github.com/jason9693/midi-neural-processor), which is used to convert the MIDI file into discrete ordered message types for training and evaluating.

-4. Run `preprocess_midi.py -output_dir /preprocessed_maestro <path_to_maestro_data>`, or run with `--help` for details.
+2. Run `preprocess_midi.py -output_dir /preprocessed_maestro <path_to_maestro_data>`, or run with `--help` for details.
 This will write pre-processed data into folder split into train, val, and test as per Maestro's recommendation.

 ## Overview